 Anne-Marie Søndergaard Christensen

 Oskari Kuusela is Senior Lecturer in Philosophy at the University of East Anglia.
 He is the author of The Struggle against Dogmatism: Wittgenstein and the Concept of Philosophy (2008), Key Terms in Ethics (2010) and Wittgenstein on Logic as the Method of Philosophy: Re-examining the Roots and Development of Analytic Philosophy (forthcoming).
-He is the co-editor of Wittgenstein and His Interpreters (2007, paperback 2013), The Oxford Handbook of Wittgenstein (2011, paperback 2014) and Ethics in the Wake of Wittgenstein (Routledge, forthcoming).
+He is the co-editor of Wittgenstein and His Interpreters (2007, paperback 2013), The Oxford Handbook of Wittgenstein (2011, paperback 2014) and Ethics in the Wake of Wittgenstein (Routledge, 2019).

-Mihai Ometiță is a Postdoctoral Fellow of the New Europe College (Bucharest), and is currently researching Wittgenstein’s and Merleau-Ponty’s accounts of intentional action in light of cinematographic experience.
+Mihai Ometi?a is a Postdoctoral Fellow of the New Europe College (Bucharest), and is currently researching Wittgenstein’s and Merleau-Ponty’s accounts of intentional action in light of cinematographic experience.
 He contributed to the volume Colours in the Development of Wittgenstein’s Philosophy (2017).
 He wrote a PhD thesis on the problem of phenomenology in middle Wittgenstein’s manuscripts (2015) and a research MA thesis on the Heidegger-Cassirer debate on Kant’s ethics (2011).

 Timur Uçan received his PhD from the University of East Anglia (in co-supervision with the University of Bordeaux, thesis title: The Issue of Solipsism in the Early Works of Sartre and Wittgenstein).
 He has worked as a Temporary Associate to Teaching and Research at Bordeaux Montaigne University and is a Member of the Laboratory of Sciences, Philosophy and Humanities (Bordeaux, EA 4574).